zonca/zonca-blog/_posts/2020-07-10-nfs-server-kubernetes-jetstream.md

 By default the NFS server is configured both for reading and writing, and then using the filesystem permissions we can make some or all folders writable.

-In `pod_nfs_server.yaml` we use the image [itsthenetwork/nfs-server-alpine](https://hub.docker.com/r/itsthenetwork/nfs-server-alpine/), check their documentation for more configuration options.
+In `nfs_server.yaml` we use the image [itsthenetwork/nfs-server-alpine](https://hub.docker.com/r/itsthenetwork/nfs-server-alpine/), check their documentation for more configuration options.

+We create a deployment with a replica number of 1 instead of creating directly a pod, so that in case servers are rebooted or a node dies, Kubernetes will take care of spawning another pod.

 Some configuration options you might want to edit:

 * I named the shared folder `/share`
 * In case you are interested in sharing read-only, uncomment the `READ_ONLY` flag.
-* In the persistent volume claim definition, modify the volume size (default is 10 GB)
+* In the persistent volume claim definition `create_nfs_volume.yaml`, modify the volume size (default is 10 GB)
-* Select the right IP for either Magnum or Kubespray (or you can delete the line to be assigned an IP by Kubernetes)
+* Select the right IP in `service_nfs.yaml` for either Magnum or Kubespray (or you can delete the line to be assigned an IP by Kubernetes)

+First we create the PersistentVolumeClaim:

+    kubectl create -f create_nfs_volume.yaml

-Create the PersistentVolumeClaim, the service and the pod:
+then the service and the pod:

+    kubectl create -f service_nfs.yaml
-    kubectl create -f pod_nfs_server.yaml
+    kubectl create -f nfs_server.yaml

+I separated them so that later on we more easily delete the NFS server, but keep all the data on the (potentially large) NFS volume:

+    kubectl delete -f nfs_server.yaml

 ## Test the NFS server